Search

 • Gender euphoria: For many patients, having a penis of 4-6 inches in length brings significant amounts of gender euphoria: feelings of satisfaction, alignment and being more at-home in their bodies.
 Patients who decide to undergo multiple stages of surgery can have a penis complete with glands, a scrotum, testicular implants and/or an erectile device.

 • Penetrative sex: The length of a phalloplasty can make it easier to have penetrative sex.
 With your surgeon’s approval, usually about 3 months after your phalloplasty is constructed, you can start using silicone erectile sleeves if needed.
-Likewise, usually at about a year after the phalloplasty is constructed, patients can opt to have an erectile device surgically implanted.
+Likewise, usually about a year after the phalloplasty is constructed, patients can opt to have an erectile device surgically implanted.

-• Erotic sensation: Patients that undergo an RFF phalloplasty are most likely to experience heightened, erotic sensation in their penis after surgery since the clitoral nerves are hooked up (or innervated) to the nerve graft taken from the forearm.
-However, there is not a 100% chance that RFF patients regain sensation.
+• Erotic sensation: Patients that undergo an RFF phalloplasty are most likely to experience heightened, erogenous sensation in their penis after surgery since the clitoral nerves are hooked up (or innervated) to the nerve graft taken from the forearm.
+However, there isn’t a 100% chance that RFF patients regain sensation.
 ALT and groin flap patients have a chance of gaining erotic sensation in their penis if they undergo a urethral lengthening that uses a graft from the forearm (wherein the sensitive forearm nerve is grafted into the penis).

 • Urinate while standing: A phalloplasty can be performed with a primary urethral lengthening (PUL) so that urine exits the body at the tip of the penis.
 This facilitates urinating standing up.
 Dr. Ley requires that patients who undergo a PUL also undergo a simultaneous vaginectomy to prevent surgical complications.

 • Surgical staging and recovery: Patients who undergo a phalloplasty should have the proper social support and financial resources to be able to undergo and recover from multiple surgeries.
 Undergoing any major surgical procedure is both mentally and physically taxing.
 However, phalloplasty patients often have to go through multiple stages of surgery to reach their desired result.
+The phalloplasty recovery process is longer compared to a metoidioplasty.
+Each additional procedure carries its own risks for complications that may require revisions in the future.
+Learn more about revisions here.

 Preparing for FTM Bottom Surgery